“Nikis memory map: A Cree girl speaks from the past.” Ars Medica Online Journal. Volume 11 No. 1 2015

 Wastasecoot, Brenda Isabel.
 “Showing & Telling the Story of Nikis: Arts Based Auto-ethnographic Journeying of a Cree Adult Educator.”

-Brenda Wastasecoot (Cree, Ininu) is a Toronto-based writer, poet and storyteller currently teaching in the Centre for Indigenous Studies program at the University of Toronto.
+Brenda Wastasecoot (Cree, Ininu) is a Toronto-based writer, poet and storyteller currently teaching in the Centre for Indigenous Studies and Faculty of Arts and Science at the University of Toronto.
 She is originally from Churchill, Manitoba and is a member of the York Factory Cree Nation.

 Brenda completed her PhD in Adult Education & Community Deveopment at OISE in 2016, where she delved into her childhood home and growing up Cree in the sixties.
 This developed into a journey of storytelling her arts based auto-ethnography of “Nikis” and her families experience of the residential school policy.